 Duty teachers and support staff will attend to minor matters.
 You will be contacted if your child becomes ill at school or has an accident requiring ongoing attention.
 In such cases, it is advisable that children be collected and taken home.
 In an emergency, an ambulance and parents will be called immediately.
 Please ensure we are informed of any chronic conditions or allergies and have up to date emergency contact numbers.
 If your child requires medicine at school, this needs to be discussed with staff and the medicine kept in the office.

 Every year in October, our students and community families are given the opportunity to participate in Ag Day.
 In addition to raising a chicken, lamb, goat or calf, children have the opportunity to show case their pets, grow edible gardens and present a variety of indoor exhibits.
 For more information see: Our Ag Day

 Children need to be signed in at the office by a parent or caregiver if they arrive after 8.30am.

 Please ensure your children arrive at school before 8.30am.
 Children should not be at school unless supervised, before 8.00am or after 2.30pm.
 Parents requiring assistance outside these hours should discuss this with the principal.

 Children may bring their bicycles / scooters / skateboards to school.
 Children must have a safe bicycle, wear a helmet and appropriate footwear.

 Broadcasts / Notices

-Every week community and school notices will be emailed directly to all parents and caregivers.
-In addition, every fortnight a Principal’s Broadcast will be sent.
-Paper copies can be requested from the school office.
+Every month community and school notices will be emailed directly to all parents and caregivers.
 To avoid missing important information, please read our Broadcasts carefully.
 Wider family and community members wishing to stay up to date with what’s happening at our school can also subscribe to receive our Broadcasts.
 If you are not already receiving these and would like to, please contact firstname.lastname@example.org

 Board of Trustees